Special tea whisk with extra long handle for tea mugs • about 42 string chasen

 - Place the tea bowl on a non-slippery surface, and hold it on the side with your left hand (if right-handed).

-- Hold the chasen close to the end of the bamboo.
-Your thumb should be aligned with the knot on the thread.
+- Hold the chasen close to the end of the handle.
+Your thumb should be aligned with the knot on it.

-- Start moving the chasen in a "W" shape motion, up and down, speeding up as much as possible, until the desired foam on the top of the matcha is reached.
+- Start moving the chasen in a "W" pattern, up and down, speeding up as much as possible until it is foamy enough.

-- To be able to make good foam the temperature of the water is also crucial: about 85 °C (185 °F) is optimal.
+- To create great foam, the temperature of the water is crucial: about 85 °C (185 °F) is the best.

-- While whisking, keep your form relaxed and only move your wrists, not your full arm.
+- While whisking, keep your body relaxed, moving only your wrists.

-- For the finishing touch, close with a clockwise spiral motion from the middle of the bowl to the sides.
-This move gives the best shape to the foam for the highest enjoyment.
+- Finish the whisking with a clockwise spiral motion from the middle of the bowl to the sides.
+This motion is practical (gives the foam a beautiful finish) and also symbolic (it is the image of infinity).

 CLEANING:

-Carefully rinse it under running water.
-If needed, use your fingers to gently remove remaining matcha.
-Do not let the bamboo sit in water.
+Rinse it carefully under running water.
+If needed, gently remove the remaining matcha stuck on the whisk.
+Do not soak the whisk in water.

 STORAGE: